Universal Decay Calculator - HELP

 The numerical results displayed in the Results field are for the specified End time, while the charts cover the whole time period between Start and End time.
 For End time = 0, the numerical result shows all initial activities.

-In case of log.
-X axis, the Start time 0 is used, independent of the entry made.
+In case of a linear time axis, the Start time 0 is used, independent of the entry made.

 - Chart Type

 - Select option.
-With charts enabled, computing time may reach several minutes on old machines.
+With charts enabled, computing time may increase.

 - Select option.